kevmitch/mpv-autocrop/README.md

 ==================

     -h, --help
-show this help message and exit
+show help message and exit

     --nshots NSHOTS, -n NSHOTS
 number of screenshots from which to estimate the crop parameters